A Million Strong: Repairing, Rebuilding, and Reimagining New York City public schools for ALL our Kids

 Rethink school admissions policies

-At the middle school level, we would make permanent the current administration’s temporary elimination of screens, but eliminating screens is just a first step — an open lottery alone will not lead to more diverse schools without intentional efforts to integrate middle schools.We would also work hand in hand with communities to put in place affirmative, pro-equity, district-wide policies at the middle school level like the weighted lottery approach already yielding positive results in District 15.
+At the middle school level, we would make permanent the current administration’s temporary elimination of screens, but eliminating screens is just a first step—an open lottery alone will not lead to more diverse schools without intentional efforts to integrate middle schools.We would also work hand in hand with communities to put in place affirmative, pro-equity, district-wide policies at the middle school level like the weighted lottery approach already yielding positive results in District 15.
 A weighted lottery model can promote more representative distributions of students from low-income households, multilingual learners, students in temporary housing, and/or students with disabilities in all the schools in a district.
 In addition, as with high school enrollment, we would encourage districts to ensure middle school enrollment is not limited by residential segregation by limiting seats reserved for students within zones, and opening up more seats for other students in the district and/or from historically underrepresented groups in neighboring districts through a weighted lottery.

 At the high school level, we support and will ensure that the elimination of geographic priorities recently announced by the de Blasio administration are continued.
 But that is not enough to tackle the systemic segregation of our high schools.
 We will work to reform and improve the high school admissions system so that entrance criteria are fair and transparent and include specific mechanisms, such as weighted lotteries, to ensure all high schools, and especially our highest performing high schools, are more representative of students from all demographic groups.
 This will include examining screens, academic and otherwise, to revise the ones that have discriminatory impact on low-income students, students of color, multilingual learners, and students in temporary housing; utilizing weighted lotteries or other approaches that provide additional weight in admissions for students from low-income households, multilingual learners, students in temporary housing, and/or students with disabilities; ensuring more transparency and uniformity in the use of academic screens, where they exist, so families do not have to sift through a confusing hodgepodge of individualized rubrics for every high school they are interested in; and reviewing admissions policies to make sure multilingual learners are given proper supports and accommodations on admissions tests and auditions so that language is not a barrier to admissions to high school.

-Going beyond demographic diversity to inclusion for new and expanding diverse schools
+Go beyond demographic diversity to inclusion for new and expanding diverse schools

 Changing admissions policies is only one step in developing truly integrated schools.
-In addition, we must ensure newly diverse schools are able to support all students’ success, and ensure students’ multiple identities are respected, reflected, and fostered in the school community; and support educators to further develop their teaching practices to support the goal of an inclusive and affirming school environment for all students.
+In addition, we must ensure newly diverse schools are able to support all students’ successes, and ensure students’ multiple identities are respected, reflected, and fostered in the school community; and support educators to further develop their teaching practices to support the goal of an inclusive and affirming school environment for all students.
 We will do this by creating communities of practice for diverse schools to share best practices, problem solve, and develop new approaches to meet the academic, social, and community needs of their diverse student body, learning from those educators who have been leading in this work for years.
 Diversifying the educator workforce, as described above, will also be a critical step.

 Finally, we must ensure segregation isn’t recreated at the classroom level.
-Across our schools, we have examples of within-school segregation — the student body might be diverse, but advanced courses or other opportunities continue to be provided disproportionately to White students.
+Across our schools, we have examples of within-school segregation—the student body might be diverse, but advanced courses or other opportunities continue to be provided disproportionately to White students.

-B is for Bilingual: Tap into and celebrate NYC’s linguistic and cultural diversity
+Tap into and celebrate NYC’s linguistic and cultural diversity

-In an increasingly interconnected world and diverse city, bilingualism is one of the most valuable skills a person can have — and yet we don’t do nearly enough to cultivate this or leverage the fact that over 40% of students speak one of over 150 languages other than English at home.
+In an increasingly interconnected world and diverse city, bilingualism is one of the most valuable skills a person can have—and yet we don’t do nearly enough to cultivate this or leverage the fact that over 40% of students speak one of over 150 languages other than English at home.
 As such, we must invest in increasing the number of high-quality bilingual programs city-wide with a focus on equitable access so that programs reflect the racial, socio-economic, disability, and linguistic diversity of the city.
 This includes opening 450 new bilingual programs over four years in elementary, middle, and high schools, to ensure that an additional 28,000 students are served in those programs, raising the number of multilinguals served in bilingual education to over 30% as well as expanding world language courses and opportunities for monolingual English-speakers.
 Community engagement in designing and placing new programs is crucial, as programs should provide opportunities for developing the languages that students speak as well as those that families want their children to learn.

 Expanding the number of bilingual programs requires new pathways to identify and train bilingual students interested in teaching, including ensuring more students can earn the NYS Seal of Biliteracy on their diplomas and early exposure to teaching programs for high school and college students to prepare to teach in their communities; and pathways for other educators, like paraprofessionals, to teaching (more on this above).
 The development of rigorous standards for instruction is needed from elementary to high school to ensure that all programs are well-staffed and of high-quality.

-Reimagine Pathways from Birth through Post-secondary that Open Doors to Economic Opportunity
+Reimagining Pathways from Birth through Post-secondary that Open Doors to Economic Opportunity

 Our siloed K-12 system is a relic of the past.
 The educational and economic inequities that COVID has exacerbated require that we create coherent pathways to opportunity, beginning in early childhood and continuing through high school and beyond to set all students on a pathway to economic opportunity.
 We must build on the success of Universal Pre-K, ensure students achieve early literacy, support secondary students as they choose and prepare for their next steps, and partner with CUNY in high school and beyond to ensure students are on pathways to family-sustaining jobs.